cryostatio/cryostat-web/TESTING.md

 * Unlike `jest.mock`, [`jest.doMock`](https://jestjs.io/docs/jest-object#jestdomockmodulename-factory-options) calls are not hoisted to the top of files.
 This is useful for when you want to mock a module differently across tests in the same file.

+* Even though it is possible to test props directly by interacting with the mock instances receiving them, props should instead be indirectly tested by querying the rendered HTML DOM.
+Remember, from the user perspective all they see is this render result while having no knowledge of the underlying props used.

 ## SNAPSHOT TESTING

 ### Overview